 Botanical Name: Michelia figo or Magnolia figo

-Give your plant plenty of sunlight and you can expect a show of flowers in early spring, with blooms continuing sporadically through the summer.
+Give your plant plenty of sunlight and you can expect a show of fragrant flowers in early spring, with blooms continuing sporadically through the summer.

 Brown leaf tips indicate dry soil or a build up of soluble salts.
 Soluble salts come from the chemicals in tap water and fertilizers and can damage foliage and roots.
 It's a good idea to flush salts from the soil every year.

-Light: Bright light
+Light: Bright light to direct sun

-Temperature: Average room temperatures 60-75°F/16-24°C. This subtropical shrub is hardy to USDA Zone 8, so if you scoot the container outdoors for the warm months, bring it back in when the temp drops in autumn.
+Temperature: Average room temperatures 65-75°F/18-24°C. This subtropical shrub is hardy to USDA Zone 8, so if you scoot the container outdoors for the warm months, bring it back in when the temp drops in autumn.

 Soil: Slightly acidic medium that drains well, a peat moss-based potting mix such as African violet mix is ideal.